pact-foundation/pact-standalone/README.md

 └── pact-stub-service (legacy) - use `pact-stub-server`
 ```

+Note: from `v2.6.0+`, the legacy commands will redirect to the new cli executables built in rust.

+Existing behaviour can be preserved by setting the `PACT_CLI_LEGACY` environment variable.

+In `v3.0.0`, the ruby runtime will be removed completely, and all commands will link to the rust executables.

+Longer term, this package is likely to be deprecated, replaced with a single `pact` cli executable.

 ### Windows Users

 Please append `.bat` to any of the provided ruby-based binaries